boertel/blog/about.md

     </div>
 </center>

-I'm Benjamin Oertel, in my mid-twenties.
-Originally from France (more precisely from Nantes), I'm currently working at <a href="//www.punchtab.com" target="_blank">PunchTab</a> in Palo Alto.
-I've being working for them since March 2011<!-- and I decided to do a <a href="/rewards.html">custom implementation</a> of a loyalty program to show you what can be done with one of our product and technology-->.
+I'm Benjamin Oertel living in San Francisco but originally from France (more precisely from Nantes), I'm currently working at <a href="//www.comediadesign.com" target="_blank">CoMedia Design</a> since 2015.
+I was previously at PunchTab for about 4 years.

 I'm a software engineer using vim, git and some weird commands on a <span style="color: #0f0; background-color: #000;font-family: monospace;">&nbsp;screen&nbsp;</span> to write code, mainly *Javascript* and *Python* and the usual couple: html/css.
 I often practice the [Aha! effect](//en.wikipedia.org/wiki/Eureka_effect) and eat giant cookies while programming.